top of page

 Long-Term Resident

 Born and raised in the border town of Douglas, AZ, Krissy discovered her enthusiasm for clay at Cochise College.
 Furthering her education, she received a BFA with an emphasis in ceramics from Western New Mexico University in 2017.
 Then, after completing a 2 year artist in residence program at WNMU she moved to Montana without visiting the big sky.
-During her time in Missoula she has been part of; the post-baccalaureate program at the University of Montana, co-founder and resident artist at Wildfire Ceramic Studio, and worked out of a new space called Speakeasy Clay Studio.
-Alongside with her art, Krissy is also part of a BIPOC art collective called COHESION, and works with the Missoula Art Museum as a teaching artist.
+During her time in Missoula she has been part of; the post-baccalaureate program at the University of Montana, co-founder and resident artist at Wildfire Ceramic Studio, and worked out of Speakeasy Clay Studio.

 Originally from a border town neighboring Mexico, Krissy Ramirez utilizes experiences from ‘la frontera’ in her ceramic work.
 From textured plaster walls and detailed carved bricks these illustrative components compliment each other as inspiration from the Mexican homes she grew up in.
 Serving as a cathartic vehicle, she incorporates washed out graffiti in spanglish on her wares.
 With these illegible “tags” she is able to draw thoughts on the life of a Latina woman living so far away from her raza (people) while keeping Mexican roots alive with her ceramics.